falconry/falcon/README.rst

         def process_request(self, req, resp):
             if not req.client_accepts_json:
                 raise falcon.HTTPNotAcceptable(
-                    'This API only supports responses encoded as JSON.', href='http://docs.examples.com/api/json')
+                    title='This API only supports responses encoded as JSON.', href='http://docs.examples.com/api/json')

             if req.method in ('POST', 'PUT'):
                 if 'application/json' not in req.content_type:
                     raise falcon.HTTPUnsupportedMediaType(
-                        'This API only supports requests encoded as JSON.', href='http://docs.examples.com/api/json')
+                        title='This API only supports requests encoded as JSON.', href='http://docs.examples.com/api/json')